 You must comply with the SEPTA notice of claim requirement within six months of the accident.
 You must keep your SEPTA Incident Card in order to file a lawsuit, and some grounds for a lawsuit are barred.
 Other restrictions apply as well.
-Get the hlep of an accident and injury lawyer in Philadelphia.
+Get the help of an experienced Philadelphia SEPTA Accident Lawyer

 What is the SEPTA notice requirement?